poppyzenzi/poppyzenzi/README.md

-Final year PhD student - population genetics and symptom networks in adolescent depression.
+PhD candidate - statistical geneticist

 <!---
 poppyzenzi/poppyzenzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.